-Since the second edition, the standard has been written as an ISO standard and all dimensional data have been presented in SI units.
-US customary units are also given in parenthesis as a secondary reference.
+Since the Second Edition has been written as an ISO standard, all dimensional data have been presented in SI units.
+US customary units are also given in parentheses as a secondary reference.
 The user will specify whether data, drawings, hardware (including fasteners), and equipment supplied to this standard will use SI units or US customary units.